Tedjoulemohermann/Tedjoulemohermann/README.md

 ### <a href="https://github.com/Tedjoulemohermann/MES-PROJETS-PYTHON/blob/main/Projet4_analytics_Hermann.ipynb">Project 4 : Produce market research with Python.</a>

 <b>Situation</b>:
 Your agri-food business wants to expand internationally.
 She specializes in chicken.
-International, yes, but for the moment, the field of possibilities is very wide: no particular country or continent has been chosen for the moment.
+But for the moment, the field of possibilities is very wide: no particular country or continent has been chosen for the moment.
 All countries are possible!
 Your objective will be to help target certain countries in particular, with the aim of deepening the market study afterwards.
-More particularly, the ideal would be to produce "groups" of countries, more or less large, whose characteristics we know.
-Initially, the strategy is rather to export the products rather than to produce locally, that is to say in the new target country(ies).
+More particularly, the ideal would be to produce "groups" of countries, more or less large, whose we know the characteristics .
+Initially, the strategy is rather to export the products in the new target country(ies) rather than to produce locally.

 <img src="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/Capture3.PNG">